2D Or Not 2D Animation Festival

 The 2D Or Not 2D Animation Festival (2dornot2d), is an animated film festival held annually in Seattle, Washington, and devoted to international animation cinema.
 The Pacific Science Center hosts the event in its IMAX theater which resides on the campus of Seattle Center.

 Background

-The parent organization of 2dornot2d is the Animaticus Foundation, a non-profit organization dedicated to the preservation, education and evolution of traditional 2D animation.
+The parent organization of 2D or not 2D is the Animaticus Foundation, a non-profit organization dedicated to the preservation, education and evolution of traditional 2D animation.
 The foundation acts to allow survival of 2D animation through education and high level production, and through allowing future animators opportunities to study and gain experience through apprenticeships to established master animators.